AndrejaCH/MechaCar_Statistical_Analysis/README.md

 - vehicle ID
 - exhaust system emissions data
-- transmission efficiency data and the input data that must be validated prior to using the statistical test:
+- transmission efficiency data

+Additonally the input data that must be validated prior to using the statistical test:

 -	The dependent variable is numerical and continuous, and the independent variables are categorical.
 -	The dependent variable is considered to be normally distributed.
 -	The variance among each group should be very similar.

 ## References
 -	(1) Module 15.
 Statistics and R, https://courses.bootcampspot.com/courses/200/external_tools/58, Trilogy Education Services, 2000, Web 23 Oct 2020.